luka1104/Zabton/README.md

 ### repo:
 https://github.com/luka1104/Zabton
 ### How to access:
-open the link below with smartphone. otherwise the layouts will be terrible. https://zabton.vercel.app/mypage
+open the link below with smartphone. otherwise the layouts will be terrible.<br>
+https://zabton.vercel.app/mypage